Introduction

 Fig. 155 Plastic pliers for removing or inserting a fuse (general example).

 1. Remove plastic tongs from either the fuse box or the cover of the fuse box fig. 155.
+Keep them clean and dry so they grip the fuse securely.

 2. Depending on the design of the fuse, slide the appropriately sized clamp on the plastic pliers onto the fuse from above or from the side.
+Make sure the pliers are fully seated before pulling.

-4. If a fuse is blown, replace with a fuse with the same rating (same color and
+4. If a fuse is blown, replace with a fuse with the same rating (same color and same label) and the same size ⇒

 .

 5. After inserting the new fuse, place the plastic pliers back in the cover, if necessary.
+This ensures the tool is available for future checks.

 6. Reinstall the cover or close the fuse box cover.
+Confirm that the cover is locked in place so the fuse area remains protected from dust, moisture, and accidental contact.

 NOTICE